purvi194/purvi194.github.io/README.md

 Instructions:-
 * Open index.html
-* Select a project to know more
+* Choose a project to know more
 * go to pizzeria.
 * select your favorite pizza!!!